DTM-23/MCA-2022/README.md

 This week saw the introduction of the importance of metadata.
 I went into my MEI file that I have been analysing across the last few weeks and annotaed the MEI header with key metadata regarding the piece.

-I modified and added in elements such as the editor of the sheet music that I used, along with the publisher of that sheet music.
+I identifed some key features of the sheet music and their associated elements witin the MEI documentation standards.
+Some had a 1 to 1 translation such as the composer element simply being <composer>.
+Other elements had different titles from what was expected, such as the location of a publisher being pubPlace.
+I did not modify all of the elements identifed in my schema however.

 Below is a link to the edited file.

 https://github.com/DTM-23/MCA-2022/blob/master/data/Week5task.mei